Gumnos/bogglesolver/README.md

 # bogglesolver
-A solver for various-dimension Boggle™ boards, allowing for an arbitrary dictionary
+A solver for various-dimension Boggle™ boards, allowing for an arbitrary dictionary.

+The input board consists of a small NxN text file consisting of the letters.
+Using "q" will place the "qu".

 Usage: